riceissa/issarice.com/wiki/advice-for-young-people.md

 your search online, and one of the ways to get people's attention online is by producing great content.

+2020 update: i think when you are younger, you should focus more on producing "obvious" or reference works. writing timelines or wikipedia articles is a good start. or helping a more senior person's research (e.g. by digging). the reason for this is that when you're young, your ideas will basically all be bad. this is probably field-dependent, e.g. in math or more technical subjects you could probably do good work even when you don't understand the world very well. but for philosophy, EA-like worldview building, and stuff like politics/opinions your opinions will just be bad. you could still keep a blog/diary but i wouldn't suggest putting in a huge number of hours (e.g. researching something in politics and writing it up as a blog post seems like a bad idea).

+as you get older, you will hopefully "go woke" in some sense. i'm not really sure how to explain what this is like or how you would know that e.g. you're "going woke" instead of going crazy. one sort of litmus test of sorts is to try reading a bunch of [Wei Dai]() blog posts. if you don't bounce off, if you instead have thoughts like "wtf this guy is so amazing" then you _might_ be on the right track :). i think it's easy to have "wtf gwern is amazing" thoughts at like age 15--17, but for wei, it might be more like 20--25 (depending on how much info you consume in your teens).

+once you go woke, you can start to do basically anything. like, if you're hanson/caplan-pilled on politics, weipilled on philosophy, and carl/eliezer-pilled on various other aspects of the world, then you can actually start to think non-dumb thoughts about many topics. so at this point, you can trust yourself to write about politics/society/love/whatever, and it won't be predictably-obviously bad. (it might still be bad, but it will probably be bad in non-obvious/interesting ways.)

 # Thinking about careers

 My basic stance on careers as of late 2018: